The Maven Meter: Venetian Macao Casino & Hotel

 VENETIAN MACAO CASINO

 Instead of talking about the games that the Venetian offers, I think it’s a lot more easier to discuss what they don’t have.
-Fan Tan, Dragon Phoenix, Money Wheel, and Banking 3 Card Baccarat are no longer available, while I don’t think they ever had Pai Gow.
+Fan Tan, Dragon Phoenix, Money Wheel, War and Three Card Baccarat are no longer available, while I don’t think they ever had Pai Gow.

 Apart from that, every other table game, electronic table game, or Live Gaming machine known to Macau is at the Venetian, in addition to over 2000 slots.

-Most of the minimums on the 300 tables start from $300, while slots range between 0.02 and $10.
-Live Gaming Baccarat is only $10, while Live Roulette and Sic Bo check in at $40 and $50, respectively.
+Most of the minimums on the 300 tables start from $500, while slots range between 0.05 and $10.
+Live Gaming is limited to just Baccarat ($100/$200), while electronic games have some fairly notable lows, most particularly Craps, Roulette and Sic Bo ($10).
+They also have electronic Blackjack for $50, one of the few casinos in Macau that still retains it.

 Drink service is often quite slow because there never seems to be enough staff, so getting a waitress is sometimes difficult.
 There isn’t much drink selection either, and I don’t believe free booze is served, even if you’re gambling.